MAHE Manipal BSc Nursing 2026

 States like Uttar Pradesh, Maharashtra, Tamil Nadu, and Rajasthan consistently record a high number of NEET registrations every year.
 For NEET 2026, the merger of RPVT (conducted by RUHS, Rajasthan) and AP NCET (conducted by Dr. NTR University, Andhra Pradesh) is expected to further increase the number of registered candidates from these states.

-NEET 2026 has become a single entrance exam for several medical courses.
-This merger BSc nursing, allied health sciences and BVSc entrance exams in NEET will surely increase the total NEET 2026 registrations.
+Expansion of NEET: NEET 2026 has become a single entrance exam for several medical courses.
+The merger of BSc nursing, allied health sciences and BVSc entrance exams in NEET affects the total NEET 2026 registrations.

 On Question asked by student community